20 Most Common Questions About Abortion & Solutions

 Mifepristone works by blocking a pregnancy hormone called Progesterone.
 Moreover, it also widens the cervix to stop the development of pregnancy.
 This widening happens because the fetus gets separated from the lining of the uterus with a rupture that lacks oxygen and requires nutrition.

-Misoprostol is a prostaglandin analog that leads to the contractions of the womb and needs to be taken after 2-3 days of Mifepristone pill.
+Misoprostol is a prostaglandin analog that leads to the contractions of the womb and needs to be taken after 2-3 days of Mifepristone pill, and you can buy misoprostol over the counter.
 In simple words, it causes cramping & bleeding to empty the uterus.

 Common Side Effects Include: